openshift/cluster-control-plane-machine-set-operator/docs/user/installation.md

 Horizontal scaling is not currently supported and so this field is currently immutable.
 This may change in a future release.
 3. The strategy defaults to `RollingUpdate`. `OnDelete` is also supported.
-4. The ControlPlaneMachineSet spreads Machines across multiple failure domains where possible.
+4. ControlPlaneMachineSet spreads Machines across multiple failure domains where possible.
-This field must be set to the platform name.
+Because the underlying primitive used to implement failure domains varies across platforms, you must specify the platform name and a platform-specific field.
-5. The failure domains vary on their configuration per platform, see [configuring provider specific fields](#configuring-provider-specific-fields) for how to configure a failure domain on each platform.
+See [configuring provider specific fields](#configuring-provider-specific-fields) for how to configure a failure domain on each platform.
-6. The cluster ID is required here.
+5. The cluster ID is required here.
 You should be able to find this label on existing Machines in the cluster.
 Alternatively, it can be found on the infrastructure resource: `oc get -o jsonpath='{.status.infrastructureName}{"\n"}' infrastructure cluster`
-7. The provider spec must match that of the Control Plane Machines created by the installer, except, you can omit any field set in the failure domains.
+6. The provider spec must match that of the Control Plane Machines created by the installer except you can omit any field set in the failure domains.